Commercial Property Insurance

 Provides extra expenses coverage

-Once your business has been destroyed, the reality is, you will have to start from the scratch.
+Once your business has been destroyed, the reality is, you will have to start from scratch.
 This may entail some extra expenses to help get your business on its feet once again.

 Major types of commercial insurance policies